-Te Hau-ki-Tūranga is seen as the ultimate expression of mana, of supreme confidence in the Māori world view by a tohunga immersed in the customs and lore of his people.
-Rukupō deeply feared Pākehā encroachment, and by 1860 his world was shattered, his tribe dispersed and Te Hau-ki-Tūranga had been confiscated by the government.
+Te Hau-ki-Tūranga is seen as the ultimate expression of mana, of supreme confidence in the Māori world-view, by a tohunga immersed in the customs and lore of his people.
+Rukupō deeply feared Pākehā encroachment, and by 1867 his world had been shattered, his tribe dispersed and Te Hau-ki-Tūranga confiscated by the government.

-In areas that had been most affected by land confiscation and conflict, such as Northland, Taranaki and Waikato, the rich carving traditions were obliterated.
+In areas most affected by land confiscation and conflict, such as Taranaki and Waikato, the rich carving traditions were obliterated.
 On the East Coast carving continued under carvers such as Hōne Ngātoto, albeit heavily influenced by western narratives and naturalistic conventions.
 As Māori became more exposed to Christianity and European cultural influences, their understanding of their own culture’s symbolism started to break down.
-Carvings began to be read like a picture book – with a taiaha (fighting staff) to signify a warrior, or a naturalistic landscape beneath a chief to symbolise his domain.
+Carvings began to be read like a picture book – a taiaha (fighting staff) signified a warrior, a naturalistic landscape beneath a chief symbolised his domain.

 During the period from the 1860s until about 1920, the traditional Māori way of life was disrupted and Māori were regarded by many Europeans as a dying race.
 As a result of political upheavals, meeting houses were built to fulfil the roles of church, assembly hall and sleeping house, so that communities could gather to respond to the issues at hand.
 There was little time to carve elaborate houses that indulged the traditions of the past.